jacoblapworth/akahu-sdk-swift/breaking-changes.md

 #### Avatars
 * `xui-avatar-xsmall`, `xui-avatar-small`, `xui-avatar-large`, `xui-avatar-xlarge`, `xui-avatar-2xlarge` sizing support to cover xsmall all the way up to 2xlarge.

+#### Toggles
+* `xui-toggle--text` has been deprecated, to fix the IE11 wrapping bug, apply the `xui-u-fullwidth` utility class to a div instead.
+* `xui-toggle-form-layout` has been deprecated, use the `xui-toggle-fullwidth-layout` modifier to achieve this behaviour instead.

 ### Classes removed

 #### Radios & checkboxes